How to paint behind radiators

 Look for the fixings or screws that are holding the radiator cover in place.
 These are usually located on the top or sides of the cover.
 Use a screwdriver to loosen or remove these fixings.

-See also How to make a peg bag
+See also How to carve a goose

 Step 3: Lift the cover